 NorduGrid is a very large grid with 80 systems spread across 12 countries with a majority of the systems located in the Nordic countries.
-We simulated 50 selected systems of NorduGrid which constitute over 90% of the total CPU cores available in the grid.
-In particular, we ignore systems with very small number of cores and systems where we could not obtain electricity price or CPU architecture information which is required for our simulations.
-The grid configuration was obtained from [13].
+We simulated 50 selected systems of NorduGrid which constitute over 90 percent of the total CPU cores available in the grid.
+The grid configuration was obtained from [9].